genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 9, 2020 updates: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies, among others); new entry in the genomics section; new subsection dedicated to PCR and related topics within the Scientific Literature section; new articles related to respiratory protective equipment and ways to disinfect them; new section about sequencing and sequences.
+> April 10, 2020 updates: new logos; new papers in Scientic Literature.

 > Use the "Home" button to move up between sections and the ToC.